ScottyNZ/swUdaciCards/readme.md

 yarn start
 ```
 From here you should see the Expo CLI.
 If successful Expo will prompt you to
+either  -
-either scan the QR code from your android device using the Expo client.
+  * scan the QR code using the Expo client on your android device.
+  * or email a link to your device.